microse-rpc/microse-node/README.md

 ## Peel The Onion

-In order to use microse, one must create a root `ModuleProxyApp` instance and assign it to the global scope, so other files can directly use it as a root namespace without importing the module.
+In order to use microse, one must create a root `ModuleProxyApp` instance and augment it to the global scope, so other files can directly use it as a root namespace without importing the module.

 ### Example